HackerYou/HYFallBootcamp2014/Wordpress/client-challenges.md

 * Your client is a photographer who wants a website to showcase her work.
 She wants a simple admin interface that allows her to easily add, remove and edit the showcase.
 * Your client is the editor of an online magazine.
 To increase the reading rate, the client wants a thumbnail image associated with each article.
 The image should be added through a field like the post title and should automatically appear on the front-end.
 * The same magazine wants an author box with the author's image and bio at the end of each blog post.
 * Your client is a social media company who need an image slider on the front page of their Wordpress website.
+* Your client is a paranormal consultant who would like to publish his scientific research regarding the paranormal on his website.
+Instead of selling his book he would rather offer it for free.
+To increase his readership he would like his audience to tweet about the book before getting it (pay with a tweet!).
+* Your client is organizing a conference so they would like you to add a Twitter widget that streams the conversations that use the conference's preferred hashtag.
+* The same conference organizer wants to make it simple for attendees to find the venue so they are requesting that you embed a google map to the website.
+* Instead of showing recent blog entries on the homepage your client would like a custom page welcoming visitors to the website.
+* Your client would like a contact form on their Wordpress website.